CodeByMaheshwaran/FormFit/README.md

 ### Form Fit Web Application

-+ FitneDeveloped a responsive Fitness web application using React, which allows users to explore exercises targeting specific body parts.
++ Responsive Fitness web application using React, which allows users to explore exercises targeting specific body parts.
 + Users can select different body parts (e.g., arms, legs, abs) to view a list of exercises.
 + Each exercise is presented with a GIF image demonstrating the correct form and technique.